-The Master of Arts in Consciousness Studies and Transpersonal Psychology is a 36-credit degree program that explores the nature, role, and development of human consciousness and transpersonal phenomena.
-What makes this program unique is that we have holistically integrated different perspectives into the coursework - psychological and spiritual, western and eastern, epistemological and clinical.
+The Master of Arts in Consciousness Studies and Transpersonal Psychology, the Planned 30-Credit Program, and the Certificate in Consciousness, Transformation, and Mindfulness are programs that explore the nature, role, and development of human consciousness and transpersonal phenomena.
+What makes these programs unique is that we have holistically integrated different perspectives into the coursework - psychological and spiritual, western and eastern, epistemological and clinical.

 This program offers the foundation for discovery and empowerment that leads to greater fulfillment, purpose, and effectiveness in students' personal and professional lives as well as in their clients’.

 The Master of Arts Degree program in Consciousness Studies and Transpersonal Psychology and the Planned 30-Credit Program all have three major components:

 First, students explore the nature of reality from a scientific, philosophical, and psychological point of view, with an emphasis on the oneness of the universe and the inter-connectedness of life, creativity, synchronicity, and flow.
 As part of this exploration, they will compare and integrate the official scientific paradigm (essentially mechanistic and reductionistic) with the emerging holistic-systemic paradigm.
 Coming out of this, students will also discover that on a smaller scale, there are cultural and psychological equivalents of these two macroscopic paradigms, which also need to be integrated.